 What's happened

-A U.S. District Court judge ruled that President Trump's executive order to cut funding for NPR and PBS was unlawful, citing First Amendment protections.
+A U.S. District Court has ruled that President Trump's executive order to cut funding for NPR and PBS is unconstitutional, citing First Amendment protections.
 The ruling states the order targeted viewpoints and violates free speech rights, though its practical impact on funding remains limited due to congressional actions.
+The decision was issued on April 7, 2026.

 What's behind the headline?